suncoast-devs/handbook/lessons/react-state/index.md

 inference based on the **initial state** value.

 If we did not provide an initial state, React would **not** be able to infer the type.
-Here is an example of that type of `useState`
+Here is an example of that type of `useState`.

 ```typescript
 const [price, setPrice] = useState()
 ```

-In this example TypeScript will set a type of `undefined` to `price`.
-When we try to `setPrice(42)` (or any other number) we'll receive a TypeScript error that we cannot assign `number` to `undefined`.
+In this example, TypeScript will set a type of `undefined` to `price`.
+When we try to `setPrice(42)` (or any other number), we'll receive a TypeScript error that we cannot assign `number` to `undefined`.

-In the case where we do **not** provide an initial value to `useState` we _should_ provide a type.
+In the case where we do **not** provide an initial value to `useState`, we _should_ provide a type.

 ```typescript
 const [price, setPrice] = useState<number>()
 ```

-In this case the type of `price` is actually `undefined | number`.
+In this case, the type of `price` is actually `undefined | number`.
 That is, `price` can either have the value of `undefined` **OR** any `number`.
-This is very powerful but only if this is the programmers intent.
-If you never intend for `price` to be `undefined` then we should disallow this by specifying an initial value.
+This is very powerful, but only if this is the programmer's intent.
+If you never intend for `price` to be `undefined` then, we should disallow this by specifying an initial value.

-This is the reason that we **strongly** recommend always using an initial value for all of your `useState` hooks.
+This is the reason that we **strongly** recommend always using an initial value, for all of your `useState` hooks.
 If you _cannot_ set an initial value you must consider the impact that allowing an `undefined` value in a state variable will have.